nerdfiles/communicative-praxis/readme.md

-if we'd just plan eventual interactivity more thoroughly. plus, the cached execution of javascript is [a performance bottleneck][neck]. javascript to call and faithfully deliver task-based interfaces in the response text? great. javascript to perform weird DOM manipulations, traversals, creations, and deletions? not the best. that's why your apps perform with jankiness and wonkiness after our purposeful use.
+if we'd just plan eventual interactivity more thoroughly. plus, the cached execution of javascript is [a performance bottleneck][neck]. javascript to call and faithfully deliver task-based interfaces in the response text? great. javascript to perform weird DOM manipulations, traversals, creations, and deletions? *not the best*. that's why apps increasingly come to perform with jankiness and wonkiness after our purposeful use. the very nature of how we solve interface design opportunities does not necessarily align with our purpose in use. purpose and the "developer experience" can fall out of alignment since the developer is concerned with concealing and revealing work done by the programs in question. some solutions are apt, others are not. the hypermedia-orientation is a paradigmatic strategy for handling distributed applications such that the dependency on languages like javascript can be focused on "layer" mechanism rather than "application" mechanism, where other languages like css, and logical document planning, can shine (without DOM manipulation, etc.)

 <hr />